Sri-Devi-CR/Sri-Devi-CR/README.md

 Hi there!
 This is Sri Devi C R!
-I'm a passionate Computer Science Engineering student on the lookout for an entry-level programming role that can grow alongside my studies.
-I love diving into new programming languages and enjoy solving problems with code.
-My communication skills are strong, whether it’s talking through ideas or writing them down clearly.
-I thrive in team settings and am happy to take on leadership when needed.
+I'm a passionate Computer Science Engineering student 💻 on the lookout for an entry-level programming role that can grow alongside my studies.
+I love diving into new programming languages and enjoy solving problems with code.✨ My communication skills are strong, whether it’s talking through ideas 🗣️ or writing them down clearly. ✍️ I thrive in team settings and am happy to take on leadership when needed. ✨

-I’m also a Bharatanatyam dancer, dedicated to preserving and sharing the beauty of traditional Indian culture through my art.
+I’m also a Bharatanatyam dancer, dedicated to preserving and sharing the beauty of traditional Indian culture through my art. 🎶

-Always eager to learn and embrace new challenges, I’m excited about where my journey will take me!
+Always eager to learn and embrace new challenges, I’m excited about where my journey will take me!😆